daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 35

-**What are the considerations forscaling a machine learning applicationwithPython?**
+**What are the considerations for scaling a machine learning application with Python?**

 **Answer:** _[To be filled]_